Terra Jolé: Career

-Jolé is part of the cast and one of the executive producers of the Lifetime television shows Little Women: LA and Terra’s Little Family.
+Jolé is part of the cast and one of the executive producers of the Lifetime television shows Little Women: LA and Terra's Little Family.
 Both shows began in 2014.
-Jolé also works as executive producer of spinoffs Little Women: ATL and Little Women: NY and Little Women: Dallas.
+She also works as executive producer of spinoffs Little Women: ATL and Little Women: NY and Little Women: Dallas.
 She is a member of the Producers Guild of America.

-In 2016, Jolé released a full album of children’s songs titled Penny’s Playlist.
+In 2016, Jolé released a full album of children's songs titled Penny's Playlist.
 The project was dedicated to her daughter.

 Jolé launched MiniMama.com, a website that features original content for mothers and children.

 On August 30, 2016, Jolé was announced as one of the celebrities who would take part in season 23 of Dancing with the Stars.
 Her professional partner was Sasha Farber.
 The couple were eliminated in Week 10 of the competition, after receiving two perfect scores and therefore finished in fifth place.

 Personal life

-Jolé resides in Los Angeles, California and is married to fellow Little Women: LA star Joe Gnoffo.
+In 1998, Jolé graduated from Douglas MacArthur High School in San Antonio, Texas.

+She resides in Los Angeles, California and is married to fellow Little Women: LA star Joe Gnoffo.
 On March 16, 2015, the couple had a daughter named Penelope Charlevoix Gnoffo.
-On August 1, 2016, their son, Grayson Vincent D’Artagnan Gnoffo, was born.
+On August 1, 2016, their son, Grayson Vincent D'Artagnan Gnoffo, was born.
 On March 11, 2020, their second daughter, Magnolia August, was born.

 Jolé is a supporter of the non-profit organization Forte Animal Rescue.
 She is passionate about animals and has adopted and cared for dozens of pets without homes over the years.